-- Though Kamala wishes for more freedom and independence from her parents, she is still devoutly Muslim and refuses to drink alcohol.
+- Although Kamala wishes for more freedom and independence from her parents, she is still devoutly Muslim and refuses to drink alcohol.
 When she goes to a party and is offered a drink, she asks if there is any alcohol in it and is assured that it is just orange juice.
 Once she drinks it, they add "plus some vodka".
 She promptly does a Spit Take.

 - Stealth Insult: Zoe gives the appearance of being very perky and friendly, but uses her "questions" about Islam and Kamala's Pakistani background to make derogatory comments about their culture and traditions.
 Bruno and Nakia already can see what she's doing and he refers to her as the "concern troll"; only Kamala herself thinks Zoe is genuinely bubbly.

-- Teens Are Monsters: Kamala's class had to analyse an article claiming this.
+- Teens Are Monsters: Kamala's class has to analyse an article claiming this.
 Nakia is outraged that someone can just write off a whole generation like this, and Kamala points out that it's dangerous too as every generation has to solve the problems the previous one created.
-Kamala later uses the same article as a way to tell The Inventor's brainwashed teens that they are not solving anything by letting themselves get turned into organic batteries.
+Kamala later uses the same article as a way to tell the Inventor's brainwashed teens that they are not solving anything by letting themselves get turned into organic batteries.

 - Theme Music Power-Up: Kamala lampshades this when she mentions she needs one.

 - They Would Cut You Up: One of Kamala's reasons for not wanting the authorities to see her and her new powers, and why she reveals herself to Bruno, is that she fears that, if she were discovered, she would be shipped off to a lab to be experimented on.

 - Thinks Like a Romance Novel: Loki's "help" on his Valentine's day visit suggest this, but realistically it was probably more, well, Loki being Loki.
 Also the other characters found it not romantic but very creepy.